ajesse11x/mako/README.md

       - mako.yml

 ### mako.yml
-The `mako.yml` file contains instructions for mako on how what services to build and how to build them.
+The `mako.yml` file contains instructions for mako on how what services to run and how to build them.

 ### Dockerfile